pkoscielny/zeroiot/README.md

-# ZeroIoT monitoring - version light.
+# Zero IoT monitoring

-This is monitoring system for IoT projects.
+This is monitoring system for air parameters and activity of the sun in.
+The main goal is to run this software on Raspberry Pi Zero or similar small computer with small amount of hardware and low power consumption.

-First layer contains IoT application server based on Flask and SQLite database which stores data come from external sensors.
+First layer contains IoT RESTful server based on Flask and SQLite database which stores data come from external sensors.
 Second layer is set of scripts for converting data from SQLite database to RRDTool databases and generate set of time based graphs.
-These graphs are show in third layer on html site served by lighttpd server.
+These graphs are shown in third layer on html site served by lighttpd server.

-All of this bunch of software can be run on some small computer like Raspberry Pi Zero W with small amount of hardware resources.
+If you have more powerful computer you can use Grafana or similar software to show nice graphs with some metrics.
+Below I descbided how to install this on Raspberry OS system.

 ## Requirements:
+- Raspberry OS
 - SQLite
 - RRDTool
 - Sunwait